 "The humming was designed to be a relatively novel behavior, which might be likely to pique the dogs' curiosity.
 The fact that the dogs differentiated between crying and humming indicates that their response to crying was not purely driven by curiosity," Custance explained.
 "Rather, the crying carried greater emotional meaning for the dogs and provoked a stronger overall response than either humming or talking."

 The researchers found it particularly significant that the dogs responded to crying people regardless of whether those people were their owners or strangers.
-According to the Daily Mail"the youngest dog in the experiment was an 8-month-old yellow Labrador which was absorbed in chasing its tail until someone pretended to cry, and then it rushed up and put its paws on her shoulder."
+According to the Daily Mail, "the youngest dog in the experiment was an 8-month-old yellow Labrador which was absorbed in chasing its tail until someone pretended to cry, and then it rushed up and put its paws on her shoulder."

 "If the dogs' approaches during the crying condition were motivated by self-oriented comfort-seeking, they would be more likely to approach their usual source of comfort, their owner, rather than the stranger," Mayer said.
 "No such preference was found.
 The dogs approached whoever was crying regardless of their identity.
 Thus they were responding to the person's emotion, not their own needs, which is suggestive of empathic-like comfort-offering behavior."